treeverse/lakeFS-samples/README.md

 * `10-ml-experimentation-with-lakeFS-structured-data` shows how to use lakeFS to reproduce ML experiments (using structured data) with certainty using lakeFS tags.

+* `15-write-audit-publish` contains a set of Jupyter notebooks demonstrating how the Write-Audit-Publish pattern can be implemented with different technologies, including lakeFS.

 # QA
 Join the [lakeFS, data practitioner slack](https://go.lakefs.io/3iyZLOh) to understand more about lakeFS use cases and get help with installing lakeFS as well!